-Asia Society Australia is Australia’s leading national centre for engagement with Asia, and a part of Asia Society, the leading global non-profit organisation dedicated to Asia.
+Asia Society Australia is Australia’s leading national centre for engagement with Asia, and a part of Asia Society, the pre-eminent global non-profit organisation.

-Promotes greater connectivity and deeper understanding between Australia and Asia in the areas of business, policy, culture and education
+Promote greater connectivity between Australia and Asia in the areas of business, policy, culture and education

-Provides a high-level platform for Australian and Asian leaders and champions of engagement to connect, exchange ideas and develop meaningful relationships
+Provide a high-level platform for Australian and Asian leaders to connect and exchange perspectives

-Develops and supports new leaders of Australia-Asia engagement
+Develop and support new leaders of Australia-Asia engagement

 Asia Society Australia was launched in 1997 by then Prime Minister John Howard to broaden interest and understanding in Australia of Asian countries and their politics, business and culture.
 The establishment of the Asia Society Australia was led by Hugh Morgan AC (then CEO of WMC Limited) and Richard Woolcott AC (former Secretary of the Department of Foreign Affairs and Trade) in recognition of the need to promote greater understanding about the countries, peoples and cultures of Asia and the Pacific region.

 About Asia Society

 Asia Society is a global non-profit organisation and the leading force in forging closer ties between Asia and the West through arts, education, policy and business.

 Founded in 1956 by John D. Rockefeller 3rd, Asia Society is a nonpartisan, nonprofit institution with headquarters in New York, centers in Hong Kong, Houston, Los Angeles, Manila, Mumbai, San Francisco, Seoul, Shanghai, Sydney, Washington, DC and Zurich.